 Chapter Chaplain Father Bud Pelletier

-Phoenix became the 44th chartered chapter of Legatus on October 6, 2004, as Bishop Thomas J. Olmstead celebrated Mass and the investiture of charter members.
-Joining Bishop Olmstead at the Diocesan Center Chapel in downtown Phoenix was chapter chaplain Fr.
+Phoenix became the 44th chartered chapter of Legatus on October 6, 2004, as Bishop Thomas J. Olmsted celebrated Mass and the investiture of charter members.
+Joining Bishop Olmsted at the Diocesan Center Chapel in downtown Phoenix was chapter chaplain Fr.
 James Wall, pastor of St. Thomas the Apostle Parish.

 A Legatus forum is a confidential group of 8-12 individuals meeting monthly to discuss matters of family, business, spiritual and personal interest.
 Forums deepen the Legatus experience.
 They provide a trustworthy Catholic resource for advice on business and personal issues from a Catholic faith perspective as well as prayerful concern for each other.